lfnovo/code-expert-mcp/README.md

 - Identify reusable components across multiple projects
 - Understand differences in implementation approaches between teams
 - Facilitate knowledge sharing in distributed development environments

-For detailed examples of how the MCP Code Understanding Server can be used in real-world scenarios, see our [Example Scenarios](docs/Code_Understanding_Scenarios.md) document.
-It includes step-by-step walkthroughs of:
-- Accelerating developer onboarding to a complex codebase
-- Planning and executing API migrations
-- Conducting security vulnerability assessments

 ## How It Works